Can a secluded self-interacting dark sector generate detectable gravitational waves?: Parameter space scan results

-The parameter points which is consistent with small-scale data are used for further analysis.
+The parameter points that are consistent with small-scale data are used for further analysis.
 In Fig.~\ref{fig:scanA} and Fig.~\ref{fig:scanB} we present the peak amplitudes of GWs (labeled as $h^2\Omega^\text{peak}_\text{GW}$), $\Delta N_{\mathrm{eff}}$, and DR-DM interaction strength parameter $a_\text{dark}$ calculated from those parameter points.
 We find that $h^2\Omega^\text{peak}_\text{GW}$ is mainly determined by parameter combination $\alpha'\frac{m^2_{A'}}{m^2_s}$ and initial temperature ratio $\xi_\text{reh}$.
 Generally speaking, $\alpha'\frac{m^2_{A'}}{m^2_s}$ controls the strength of FOPT and $\xi_\text{reh}$ roughly determines the energy density in the dark sector.
-Without considering other limits, as presented in Fig.~\ref{fig:scanA} and~\ref{fig:scanB} (Left) $h^2\Omega^\text{peak}_\text{GW}$ can be large as $10^{-8}$ for both charge assignments, which is promising to be detected by future GWs detectors like SKA telescope~\cite{Janssen:2014dka} or space-based LISA interferometer~\cite{LISA:2017pwj}, provided the peak frequency is not far from the sensitive regions of SKA or LISA.
-However, as presented in Fig.~\ref{fig:scanA} and~\ref{fig:scanB} (Middle) $\Delta N_{\mathrm{eff}}$ uniformly exclude dark sector models which are too hot after dark FOPT.
-Lyman-$\alpha$ also put bound on the parameter space, especially for charge assignment A, as shown in Fig.~\ref{fig:scanA} (Right).
-The bound from Lyman-$\alpha$ to charge assignment B is much weaker, as shown in Fig.~\ref{fig:scanB} (Right).
-This result is mainly because charge assignment B can obtain strong GWs with small $\alpha'$ (as shown in Fig.~\ref{fig:scanB} (Left)), and also because Eq.~\ref{eq:DAO1} and~\ref{eq:DAO2}.
+Without considering other limits, as presented in Fig.~\ref{fig:scanA} and~\ref{fig:scanB} (Left) $h^2\Omega^\text{peak}_\text{GW}$ can be even larger than $10^{-10}$ for both charge assignments, which is promising to be detected by future GW detectors like SKA telescope~\cite{Janssen:2014dka} or space-based LISA interferometer~\cite{LISA:2017pwj}, provided the peak frequency is not far from the sensitive regions of SKA or LISA.
+However, as presented in Fig.~\ref{fig:scanA} and~\ref{fig:scanB} (Middle) $\Delta N_{\mathrm{eff}}$ uniformly excludes dark-sector models which are too hot after dark FOPT.
+Lyman-$\alpha$ also puts a bound on the parameter space, especially for charge assignment A, as shown in Fig.~\ref{fig:scanA} (Right).
+The Lyman-$\alpha$ bound on charge assignment B is much weaker, as shown in Fig.~\ref{fig:scanB} (Right).
+This result is mainly because charge assignment B can obtain strong GWs with small $\alpha'$ (as shown in Fig.~\ref{fig:scanB} (Left)).
+In addition, as shown in Eq.~\ref{eq:DAO1} and~\ref{eq:DAO2}, the DM-DR interaction strength $a_\text{dark}$ is proportional to $Q^2_\chi Q^2_\psi$, and thus assignment B with a much smaller $Q_\psi$ can more easily evade the Lyman-$\alpha$ constraint.